indeedeng/imhotep/docs/data-file-requirements.md

 NOTE: Do not use floating-point values in a `time` or `unixtime` field, because floating-point values are treated as strings.
 [Read more](#floating).

 By default, all times are GMT-6.
-EXAMPLE HERE of adjusting mismatches.

 #### Field names with the * suffix